Just released: How to raise venture capital in 2023

 Errors & Omissions Insurance / Cyber Security Insurance

 Your company sells a custom Customer Relationship Management tool.
 A glitch caused by a recent update allows valuable user information to fall into the wrong hands.
 The downtime experienced while repairing the glitch prevents your user’s access to their data, costing them money in the form of lost revenue.
 Your users sue for breach of contract due to the malfunction & subsequent loss of revenue.
 They also sue for the negligent disclosure of personally identifiable information.
-The former would be considered an errors and omissions claim while the latter would be a cyber issue, and we can get these 2 coverages packaged together!
+The former would be considered an errors and omissions claim while the latter would be a cyber liability issue, and we can get these 2 coverages packaged together!

 Directors & Officers Insurance / Employment Practices Liability Insurance